 The removal of caffeine (97% or more) from coffee beans.

-Coffee tasting or coffee cupping, is the practice of observing the degree of roasting, flavor, acidity, viscosity, and other characteristics.
+Coffee tasting or coffee cupping, is the practice of observing the degree of roasting, flavor, acidity, viscosity, flnd other characteristics.

-The part of the coffee beans that are just beneath the flesh, and are eliminated during the processing of coffee.
+The coffee beans that are just beneath the flesh, and is eliminated during the processing of coffee beans.

 This requires fine grinding of the beans, putting the ground coffee in a small filter device called portafilter, tamping (compression), and then placing the filter in the unit in which hot water is forced through the coffee to prepare a “dose” of espresso.

 The name “Espresso” also refers to the drink itself.
 A cup of espresso is rich and viscous, but should not be too strong or bitter.

 Coffee cultivation: beans are grown on a single plantation.
 The grower carefully tlooks after the beans because he is more concerned about the taste and quality of coffee than about the money that he will get in return for it.